Do you know the most powerful way to market your book?

 67. Back of room sales.
 Promote your work when giving lectures, speeches, and teaching at workshops.
 Have a selection of your books with you and available for purchase.

-69. Have a Google+ online launch party.
-Use your new Google+ hangout skills to set up an online launch party for your book, or for the launch of several books by authors in a related genre.
-As an example, here’s a press release for an online book launch party.
+69. Have a virtual launch party.
+Use your ‘live’ (Facebook, YouTube, or Instagram) skills to set up an virtual launch party for your book, or for the launch of several books by authors in a related genre.
+Here are a few great examples: Virtual Book Launch Events: 8 Ideas from Authors.

 71. Have fun!
-Take a moment to breathe, and realize that not everything on this list needs to be done today.
+Take a moment to breathe, and realize that not everything on this list needs to be done or is applicable to your situation.
 Concentrate on the first three steps so you can frame your marketing strategy moving forward, then add tasks and tactics as you have the time and attention to do so.
 Enjoy it!
-You are finding ways to get your work noticed and shared by hundreds, maybe thousands of people who will then share it with even more.
-Go, word of mouth marketing!
+You are finding ways to get your work noticed and shared by hundreds, maybe thousands of people who will then share it with even more!

 For those of you who have already begun your book marketing and promotion, what strategies have you received the most return on?
 What tactics were a complete flop?
 Any advice you would care to share with those writers who are just beginning their journey?